Alcohol and Drugs Policy

 1. Take action against the employee, which may include any range of authorized disciplinary actions up to termination; and/ or

-2. Require the employee to consult with appropriate counseling professionals through the Employee Assistance Program or the CCFT, or through a pre-approved off-campus provider, as directed by the Associate Vice President of Human Resources, or their
+2. Require the employee to consult with appropriate counseling professionals through the Employee Assistance Program or the CCFPT, or through a pre-approved off-campus provider, as directed by the Associate Vice President of Human Resources, or their

 If the employee is authorized to work on a grant provided by the federal government at the time of the incident upon which the conviction is based, the University shall notify the agency that awarded the grant within 10 calendar days after receipt of such notification.